Rikky and Pete: Production

+Rikky and Pete was directed by Nadia Tass, written by David Parker, and produced jointly by both, co-produced by New Zealand producer Tim White.

 While United Artists provided $3 million of the budget, the rest of the money raised privately in Australia through 10BA.
 Shooting took place in Melbourne and Broken Hill.

 Reception

 Box office

 Rikky and Pete grossed A$1,071,875 at the box office in Australia, which is equivalent to $2,014,185 in 2009 dollars.

 Soundtrack

 Most of the songs on the album were written and/or performed by alumni of Split Enz and their later bands Crowded House, The Makers, and Schnell Fenster.